sreenithibalasu/LLM_Commute_Briefer/README.md

-# Work In Progress: Commute Briefer Automation
+# Work In Progress: LLM Powered Commute Briefer

 ## Project Purpose
 This project automates the creation of a personalized daily briefing that includes: